 F3 Cup is the UK's only championship catering exclusively for close-to-contemporary Formula 3 machinery.

 In 2011 MotorSport Vision Racing (MSVR), the race organising division of major circuit owner/operator MSV, announced the launch of a new single seater series - F3 Cup.
 After a successful inaugural season MSVR was delighted to announce that F3 Cup was awarded approval by the MSA for full Championship status in 2012 as part of the series' expansion plans.
-This continues for the seventh season in 2018.
+This continues for the eighth season in 2019.

 F3 Cup caters for Formula 3 chassis built from 1980 up to and including 2016, with a race calendar consisting of the leading UK circuits.
 Since 2015, competitors with National B-grade race licences have been eligible to compete, opening up the high-tech world of Formula 3 racing to more drivers than ever before.
 2016 saw the introduction of the new F3 Open class, permitting post-2005 F3 cars running 'stock' 2000cc engines to compete, further reducing costs.
 2017 saw the introduction of the newer, 2012-2016 built chassis.